 January 21, 2020

 The Difficult and Complex Conversation about Systemic Racism, Mark Hughes, Founder and Executive Director of Justice for All and Coordinator for the Vermont Racial Justice Alliance.
-Recommended Reading: Racist America: Roots, Current Realities and Future Reparations (4th Edition) by Joe R. Feagin and Kimberley Ducey
+Recommended Reading: Racist America: Roots, Current Realities and Future Reparations (4th Edition) by Joe R. Feagin and Kimberley Ducey.
+VIEW JAN 21 FORUM.

 February 4, 2020

-Racism and Migrant Justice, Teresa Mares, Associate Professor of Anthropology at the University of Vermont.
+Migrant Justice.
+Much attention has been directed at the inhumane treatment of immigrants on our southwestern border.
+Teresa Mares, Associate Professor of Anthropology at the University of Vermont, compels us to turn our attention to the unjust treatment and practices toward migrants within our own state as well.
 Recommended Reading: Life on the Other Border: Farmworkers and Food Justice in Vermont by Teresa Mares.

 February 25, 2020

-The Intersection of Race and Poverty, Mark Hughes, Founder and Executive Director of Justice for All and Coordinator for the Vermont Racial Justice Alliance.
-Recommended Reading: The Colors of Poverty: Why Racial and Ethnic Disparities Persist by Ann Chih Lin and David R. Harris
+The Intersection of Race and Poverty, presented by Mark Hughes, Founder and Executive Director of Justice for All and Coordinator for the Vermont Racial Justice Alliance.
+Recommended Reading: The Colors of Poverty: Why Racial and Ethnic Disparities Persist by Ann Chih Lin and David R. Harris.

 March 10, 2020

 Let’s Talk about Reparations, Sherwood Smith, Director of the Center for Cultural Pluralism at the University of Vermont.
-Recommended Reading: The Debt by Randall Robinson, H.R.
-40, and Vermont State House Bill 478
+Recommended Readings: The Debt by Randall Robinson, H.R.
+40, and Vermont State House Bill 478.